Saturday, September 17, 2011

 WHY I AM AN OXFREUDIAN

-Sigmund Freud was one of the first prominent intellectuals who endorsed the 1920 theory that "William Shakespeare" was a pseudonym of Edward de Vere, 17th Earl of Oxford.
-It is time that psychoanalysts-- and others-- re-examine Freud's theory about Shakespeare open-mindedly.
-Those who accept the overwhelming evidence that de Vere wrote the works of Shakespeare are known as Oxfordians.
+Sigmund Freud was one of the first prominent intellectuals who endorsed the 1920 theory that "William Shake-Speare" was a pseudonym of Edward de Vere, 17th Earl of Oxford.
+It is time that psychoanalysts-- and others-- re-examine Freud's theory about Shake-Speare open-mindedly.
+Those who accept the overwhelming evidence that de Vere wrote the works of Shake-Speare are known as Oxfordians.
 Psychoanalysts who reach the same conclusion might be called Oxfreudians.
-With the release of Roland Emmerich's film Anonymous, there is much greater public awareness that Stratfordians have misled us about the evidence as to who wrote Shakespeare's works.
-I have included links to the full texts of some of my articles and book reviews.

 Google Scholar